 These still taste like Rice Krispie squares, but a little more special.
 Throughout the squares, you can see little flecks of the dark brown parts of the marshmallows that became caramelized when roasting.
 Try them and you’ll never go back to making them the regular way.

 Brown butter over medium heat.
-Pour into a large bowl and add vanilla.
+Pour into a large bowl, cool slightly and add vanilla and salt.

-Line a baking sheet with parchment paper.
+Line a baking sheet with parchment paper or silicone baking mat.
 Adjust oven rack to top position.
-Pour marshmallows into baking sheet.
+Spread marshmallows evenly over baking sheet.
 Roast marshmallows under broiler, watching carefully.
 Remove from oven when golden brown.